Jclague/Standalone-SRP-Clutch/README.md

 # Instructions
 1. Solder RJ11 Socket to respective pins in the breakout above
-2. Flash RP2040-Zero with provided uf2
+2. Flash RP2040-Zero with provided .uf2 file
    - If plugging the microcontroller in for the first time it should automatically appear as a removable storage device
    - If not, unplug the microcontroller, then hold down the BOOT button while plugging the microcontroller in
    - If neither of these work, make sure your usb cable supports data transfer
+   - Drag .uf2 file onto the RP2040-Zero
-3. Check [HARDWARETESTER](https://hardwaretester.com/gamepad) on a chrome-based browser, the pedal should show up as Standalone SRP Clutch with a single axis.
+4. Check [HARDWARETESTER](https://hardwaretester.com/gamepad) on a chrome-based browser, the pedal should show up as Standalone SRP Clutch with a single axis.
 ENSURE THIS AXIS SCALES FROM -0.99997 TO 1.0, IF NOT, FOLLOW THE CALIBRATION TUTORIAL BELOW
-4. Assign controller axis to clutch pedal in game settings
+5. Assign controller axis to clutch pedal in game settings

 # Calibration
 If your pedal doesn't fit the pre-calibrated mapping: